Catia Faria

 Catia Faria (born 1980) is a Portuguese moral philosopher and activist for animal rights and feminism.
-She is assistant professor in Applied Ethics at the Complutense University of Madrid, and is a board member of the UPF-Centre for Animal Ethics.
-Faria specialises in normative and applied ethics, especially focusing on how they apply to the moral consideration of non-human animals.
-In 2022, she published her first book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature.
+She is assistant professor in applied ethics at the Complutense University of Madrid and a board member of the UPF-Centre for Animal Ethics.
+Her work is in normative ethics and applied ethics, with a focus on the moral consideration of non-human animals.
+Her first book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature, was published in 2022.

 Education

-Faria earned a B.A. in Philosophy from the University of Porto, a M.A. in Cognitive Sciences from the University of Barcelona and a PhD in Moral Philosophy from Pompeu Fabra University.
-Faria's thesis was the first of its kind to defend the idea that humans should help non-human animals in the wild to reduce the problem of wild animal suffering; it was assessed by Genoveva Martí, Alasdair Cochrane and Jeff McMahan, and supervised by Paula Casal, Oscar Horta, and Joao Cardoso Rosas.
+Faria earned a B.A. in philosophy from the University of Porto, an M.A. in cognitive sciences from the University of Barcelona, and a PhD in moral philosophy from Pompeu Fabra University.
+Her doctoral thesis, Animal Ethics Goes Wild: The Problem of Wild Animal Suffering and Intervention in Nature, defended human assistance to non-human animals in the wild as a response to wild animal suffering.
+It was examined by Genoveva Martí, Alasdair Cochrane, and Jeff McMahan, and supervised by Paula Casal, Oscar Horta, and Joao Cardoso Rosas.

 Career

-Faria is assistant professor in Applied Ethics at the Complutense University of Madrid.
-She formerly worked as a postdoctoral researcher for the Portuguese Foundation for Science and Technology at the University of Minho, as lecturer in Ethics and Sustainability at Pompeu Fabra University, and was a visiting researcher at the Oxford Uehiro Centre for Practical Ethics.
+Faria is assistant professor in applied ethics at the Complutense University of Madrid.
+She was previously a postdoctoral researcher for the Portuguese Foundation for Science and Technology at the University of Minho, a lecturer in ethics and sustainability at Pompeu Fabra University, and a visiting researcher at the Oxford Uehiro Centre for Practical Ethics.

-In 2015, Faria co-edited, with Eze Paez, a double volume of the journal Relations.
-Beyond Anthropocentrism, on the problem of wild animal suffering and ways to reduce it.
-She has also authored articles for the University of Oxford's Practical Ethics blog; Nietzsche's Horse, the Spanish online newspaper ElDiario.es's blog on animal issues; and Pikara Magazine, the online feminist magazine.
-In 2020, Faria co-authored, with Oscar Horta, a chapter on welfare biology in The Routledge Handbook of Animal Ethics.
+In 2015, Faria and Eze Paez co-edited a double volume of the journal Relations.
+Beyond Anthropocentrism on wild animal suffering and intervention in nature.
+She has written for the University of Oxford's Practical Ethics blog; Nietzsche's Horse, the animal issues blog of the Spanish online newspaper elDiario.es; and Pikara Magazine.
+In 2020, Faria and Oscar Horta co-authored a chapter on welfare biology in The Routledge Handbook of Animal Ethics.
 Her first book, Animal Ethics in the Wild: Wild Animal Suffering and Intervention in Nature, was published in 2022.